DonnaIB/surround_yourself_with_spanish/README.md

 1. As a new visitor to the website, I want to understand the purpose of the site and how to interact with it.
 2. As a new visitor to the website, I want to find recommendations easily from fellow language learners without the need to register.
 3. As a new visitor to the website, I want to be able to register easily and add recommendations.
-4. As a new visitor to the website, I want to be able to filter recommendations by category and/or level.

-Returning (Registered) Visitor
+Logged In Visitor
-1. As a returning visitor to the website, I want to be able view recently added recommendations.
-2. As a logged in visitor to the website, I want to be able to easily view my recommendations.
+1. As a logged in visitor to the website, I want to be able to easily add a recommendation.
-3. As a logged in visitor to the website, I want to be able to easily edit my recommendations.
+2. As a logged in visitor to the website, I want to be able to easily edit my recommendations.
-4. As a logged in visitor to the website, I want to be able to easily delete my recommendations.
+3. As a logged in visitor to the website, I want to be able to easily delete my recommendations.
-5. As a logged in visitor to the website, I want to be given visual confirmation when I edit or delete my recommendataions that the update has been successful.
+4. As a logged in visitor to the website, I want to be given visual confirmation when I edit or delete my recommendataions that the update has been successful.

+Admin
+1. As an admin, I want to be able to edit or delete any recommendations to remove any inappropriate content.
+2. As an admin, I want to be able to easily add, edit or delete categories within in the site rather than having to access MongoDB.

 ### Design:
 With this site, I wanted to ensure the design is simple, modern, fully responsive and has a connection to the [Dublin Intercambio](https://donnaib.github.io/dublin_intercambio/) site from my Ms1 project, this connection will be achieved by utilising the same color palette and logo throughout.
 As before the inspiration for this colour palette was to harness the Spanish connection and influence of the project.